-Here’s an article about how yoga can help with the process of grief for Natural Awakenings Magazine.
+If you are suffering a loss, this article about how yoga can help with the process of grief might be helpful.

-Another ode (this one to insomnia) was published in the Anthology….and love….. — with proceeds supporting poets who teach in community settings
+A jacked-up nervous system often leads to sleep disturbances, and I can roll with the best of ’em.
+This ode to insomnia) was published in the Anthology….and love….. — with proceeds supporting poets who teach in community settings.

-You can listen to me read the title piece from The Last of My Village (Warning, it’s a meet-up group at a cafe, with lots of ambient noise.
+You can listen to me read the title piece from The Last of My Village , my chapbook which deals with the legacy of the Holocaust.
+(Warning, it’s a meet-up group at a cafe, with lots of ambient noise.
 But a great gathering!)

 My Poetry Collection: The Last of My Village